 AESDirect.
-A free Internet application supported by the Census Bureau that allows USPPIs, their authorized agent, or the authorized agent of the FPPI to transmit EEI through the AES via the Internet at http://www.aesdirect.gov.
+A free Internet application supported by the Census Bureau that allows USPPIs, their authorized agent, or the authorized agent of the FPPI to transmit EEI through the AES via the Internet at <www.aesdirect.gov/>.

 AES downtime filing citation.
-A statement used in place of a proof of filing citation when the AES or AESDirect computer systems experiences a major failure.
-The downtime filing citation must appear on the bill of lading, air waybill, export shipping instructions, or other commercial loading documents.
+A statement used in place of a proof of filing citation when the AES or AESDirect computer systems experience a major failure.
+The citation must appear on the bill of lading, air waybill, export shipping instructions, or other commercial loading documents.
+The downtime filing citation is not to be used when the filer's system is down or experiencing delays.